Transactional emails

 Transactional email API:

-- Has a separate queue from other on-event scenarios
+• Has a separate queue from other on-event scenarios.

-- Cannot be used for bulk emailing
+• Can't be used for bulk emailing.

 In general, the transactional API also does not take into account our bounce management, as per the info below.